alexretana/JobPilot-JobSearchAssistant/frontend_update_strategy.md

 - ✅ All components successfully compile with TypeScript
 - ✅ All components render correctly with service integration
 - ✅ All user interactions work as expected
-- 🔄 No references to legacy API modules remain (some still pending)
+- ✅ No references to legacy API modules remain
 - ✅ Consistent error handling and loading states across components
 - ✅ Clean, maintainable code that follows established patterns
 - ✅ Comprehensive test coverage with Playwright